claudiuVasile13/Chat-App/README.md

-This chat will be use nodejs.
+This chat will use nodejs.